zushicat/cologne-trees-data/dataschema.md

 **object_type**
 There are different situations defined by the responsible authority which can be found here:
 [object_types.json](https://github.com/zushicat/cologne-trees-data/blob/master/data/meta/object_types.json)
-Here, the english (translated) version is used.
+Here, the english (translated) version is being used.

 **tree_nr**
 This is no ID.